 Concept mapping is well-researched as a study technique.
 The Novak methodology has decades of empirical support for retention and synthesis benefits.
 The mechanism is that the labelled links require explicit articulation of relationships, which encodes the material more deeply than rote memorisation.

 Yes.
 AI can suggest connections between existing concepts, identify missing concepts, and generate concept map structures from texts.
-Storyflow's AI reads the canvas and suggests connections.
-ChatGPT and Claude can generate concept map structures from prompts.
-The pattern that works is using AI to surface possibilities and then refining through human judgment.
+Storyflow's AI reads the canvas and suggests connections; ChatGPT and Claude can generate concept map structures from prompts.
+The pattern that works is using AI to surface possibilities, then refining through human judgment.

-For students, CmapTools (free academic), Coggle (free public diagrams), or Storyflow free plan are the leading options.
-CmapTools fits formal academic work; Coggle fits casual concept maps; Storyflow fits integration with broader study work.
+For students, CmapTools (free academic), Coggle (free public diagrams), or the Storyflow free plan are the leading options.
+CmapTools fits formal academic work, Coggle fits casual maps, and Storyflow fits integration with broader study work.

 Storyflow, Obsidian Canvas, Heptabase, and Scrintal all combine concept mapping with note-taking on a canvas.
 The right pick depends on whether you want broader project work (Storyflow), markdown ownership (Obsidian), focused PKM (Heptabase), or academic features (Scrintal).